microsoft/semantic-kernel/docs/decisions/0004-iskfunction-executon-handlers.md

 ## Considered Options

-- Callback Request + Recursive (Kernel, Plan and Function) **(Preferred)**
+- Callback Registration + Recursive (Kernel, Plan and Function) **(Preferred)**
 - Single Callback (Kernel, Plan and Function)
 - Event Based Registration (Kernel and Function)
 - Middleware (Kernel Only)

 ## Pros and Cons of the Options

-### Callback Request Recursive Delegate (Kernel, Plan, Function)
+### Callback Registration Recursive Delegate (Kernel, Plan, Function)

-- Specified on plan and function level as a configuration be able to specify what are the callback hooks that will be triggered.
+- Specified on plan and function level as a configuration be able to specify what are the callback Handlers that will be triggered.

 Pros:

 - Common pattern for observing and also changing data exposed as parameter into the delegate signature for (Get/Set) scenarios
-- Registering a callback gives back the request object that can be used to cancel the execution of the function in the future.
+- Registering a callback gives back the registration object that can be used to cancel the execution of the function in the future.
 - Recursive approach, allows to register multiple callbacks for the same event, and also allows to register callbacks on top of pre existing callbacks.

 Cons: